watsonfellowship/watson-51/_fellows/arish-mudra-rakshasa.md

 ---

-My Watson Year offers a crucial break from a microscopic view of HIV.
-I plan to learn about creative community-centred interventions to combat HIV/AIDS from both community-run healthcare organisations and larger, institutional responses to the HIV pandemic.
-Through this intentional exploration, I also hope to get a sense of the solidarity and fellowship that arises from – and despite – the suffering that this pandemic has caused among the hardest-hit communities.
+My Watson Year offered a crucial break from a microscopic view of HIV.
+I learned about creative community-centred interventions to combat HIV/AIDS from both community-run healthcare organisations and larger, institutional responses to the HIV pandemic.
+Through this intentional exploration, I gained a sense of the solidarity and fellowship that arises from – and despite – the suffering that this pandemic has caused among the hardest-hit communities.